 Lehner said some Ohio school districts have no policy requiring that parents be alerted if their child isn’t in school.
 Area school districts contacted by the Dayton Daily News say they notify parents if their child is absent, though many don’t do so until the end of the school day.

-Dayton Public Schools Superintendent Elizabeth Lolli said DPS’s policy requires notification of a parent by the end of the school day.
+Dayton Public Schools Superintendent Elizabeth Lolli said in November that DPS’s policy requires notification of a parent by the end of the school day.

 Lolli and other area school district leaders say it would be difficult to meet the law’s mandate.
 Large school districts could have hundreds of students absent on any given day and the contact information they get for parents isn’t always accurate.